Bangor International Airport

-The airport owes its prosperity to its location on major air corridors between Europe and the East Coast of the United States.
+The airport's location on major air corridors between Europe and the East Coast of the United States make it a common spot for diverted flights, as well as military charter flights.

 Bangor International is operated as an "enterprise fund", which means that the expense of operating it comes from airport revenue.
 Revenues are generated by air service operations, resident aviation-related industrial companies, real estate, cargo, international charter flights, and corporate/general aviation traffic.
 One of three international airports in the state, it serves the residents of central, eastern, and northern Maine as well as parts of Canada.

-It was designated by NASA as an emergency landing location for the Space Shuttle.
+It was designated by NASA as an emergency landing site for the Space Shuttle.

 History

 20th century

 Bangor International Airport began as Godfrey Field in 1921, on land owned by local attorney Edward Rawson Godfrey (1877–1958).
 On August 19, 1923, 15 Martin Bombers and 11 DeHaviland Scout Planes under the command of Gen. Billy Mitchell — virtually the entire U.S. Army Air Corps — landed there on a practice mission.

-Regular air passenger service to Portland and Boston was begun in 1931 by Boston-Maine Airways, owned by the Boston and Maine and Bangor and Aroostook railroads and under contract to Pan American, which was interested in the airport as a stop on its planned intercontinental air route between the U.S. and Europe.
-Amelia Earhart was a celebrity pilot on some of the earliest flights for Boston-Maine Airways in the 1930s.
+Regular air passenger service to Portland and Boston began in 1931 by Boston-Maine Airways, owned by the Boston and Maine and Bangor and Aroostook railroads and under contract to Pan American, which was interested in the airport as a stop on its planned intercontinental air route between the U.S. and Europe.
+Amelia Earhart travelled to Bangor on the first flight of Boston-Maine Airways, in which she was an investor, in 1933.
 The airport was equipped with floodlights for night flights as early as 1937.
 In 1940, Boston-Maine became Northeast Airlines, which eventually merged with Delta Air Lines in 1972.

 1941 saw the first fatal crash of a military aircraft in Maine, when a Douglas B-18 Bolo bomber stationed at Bangor Army Airfield went down in nearby Springfield, killing all four crew.
 Between 1941 and 1971, there were 14 additional fatal crashes of military aircraft based in Bangor, three within city limits and the rest in small towns or wilderness areas between the north woods and the coast.

 Just before World War II, Godfrey Field was taken over by the Army Air Corps and became the Bangor Army Air Field.
 It was operated until 1968 as Dow Air Force Base, and still later as Bangor Air National Guard Base.

 In 1948, Bangor was one stop on the round-the-world flight of Richarda Morrow-Tait, the first woman to pilot a plane around the globe.
 She landed at Dow but took off for the next leg (to Canada) from the airport in nearby Old Town.
 The Canadian authorities refused her permission to hop the Atlantic and ordered her back to Bangor.
 She defied them and completed the trip.

+In 1958, the Air Force constructed its current 11,440 ft runway for the B-52 Stratofortress.
+At the time, it was the longest runway on the east side of the Mississippi River.